 In order to be eligible for admission, students have to meet the following formal criteria:

 Proficiency in English (IELTS min.
 Band 6.5, TOEFL paper min.
 580, TOEFL computer min.
 237, TOEFL internet min.
 92)

 Students are expected to finance their studies and stay in Berlin by their own means.
 However, there are a number of scholarship opportunities available.
-Granted by the Cluster of Excellence NeuroCure, the program awards a merit based stipend in the amount of 550 to the top 5 students of the first semester.
+Granted by the Cluster of Excellence NeuroCure, the program awards a stipend of the amount of 550 to students providing a proof that they applied to another, independent scholarship.
 Furthermore, previous students have been funded through DAAD scholarships, educational grants in their home country, or scholarships awarded by industry.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 The award recognises studying abroad as a positively life changing experience for many students as well as promoting intercultural understanding and tolerance.
 Successful candidates will receive up to £10,000 to be applied toward the cost of tuition fees.